 - Water and fertilize the top of the tower as needed.
 We have been happily surprised by how long our towers retain moisture.

-Maybe you know someone who would like this tower as a gift.
+Maybe you know someone who would like DIY strawberry towers as a gift.
 Please share this post with your friends.
 Thank you and Happy Gardening!

 Please click the links for each blog below for more great DIY and gift ideas